 - Mrs M Gulfraz - Rigel Class Teacher

 - Mr J P Hughes –Polaris Class Teacher

 Year 4 is very much about depth of learning and independence.
 There is a great deal of new content in the curriculum, but there are also some familiar concepts from Year 3 and Key stage 1, which are revisited to allow the children to secure their understanding and to apply their existing skills to new tasks.

 Information for Parents

-- PE for Year 4 is on Monday afternoons.
-Please ensure your child has a labelled PE kit in school for this day.
+- Where possible, please send your child in wearing their PE kit on Tuesdays (although we understand the need for warm clothing on cold days) and this will help us make sure that your child spends as much time as possible learning.
 It is important that your child does not come to school wearing jewellery or earrings on this day as they will not be able to participate.

-- Reading books will be sent home during the week.
+- Reading books from the school library and from our reading areas will be given during the week.
+We aim to change books on Tuesday mornings.
 Please ensure your child brings back their reading book(s) once they have finished reading it.